pwolfeGTRI/msg_interface/README.md

   - create any helper functions to pack your message
   - install with `install_skaimsginterface.sh --upgrade`
 3. add an example
-  - in `examples/listener.py` add your msg to be listened to
+  - in `examples/example_listener.py` add your msg to be listened to
   - make an `examples/test_yourmsgname.py` file to show how to pack your message & send to listener. (see other examples and .proto files for reference)
+4. test it out
+    ```bash
+    # in first terminal bring up container and attach
+    ./manage.py up
+    ./manage.py attach
+    ./example_listener.py tcp

+    # in second terminal
+    ./manage.py attach
+    ./test_yourmsgname.py tcp

+    # if that works then add your test to the test_all.sh script and run that
+    ./test_all.sh tcp
+    ```

 ## Database Interfacing
 See SkaiDatabaseInterface.py